 Are you in need of glaucoma surgery, but are not interested in extremely invasive surgery?
 If so, MIGS may be a good match for you.
 This grouping of minimally invasive glaucoma procedures are just as effective as traditional surgeries, but are less invasive and also reduce some complications.
 To learn more regarding these procedures, contact our office today!
 One of our skilled eye care physicians will be happy to speak with you during your consultation appointment.

 Minimally invasive glaucoma surgery (MIGS) encompasses a group of operations to lower eye pressure in glaucoma patients.
-These operations have been developed to reduce some of the complications that some standard glaucoma surgeries include.
-In many cases, MIGS procedure techniques are used when performing goniotomy, which is a surgical procedure for children only to reduce pressure in the eye.
+These operations have been developed to reduce some of the complications that some standard glaucoma surgeries induce.
+In many cases, MIGS procedure techniques are used by performing goniotomy, which is a surgical procedure for children only to reduce pressure in the eye.
+A device called the Kahook Trephine has improved the safety and effectiveness of the goniotomy procedure.
+This is often completed at the conclusion of the cataract surgery.

 The MIGS procedures work by using microscopic-sized equipment and small incisions, and are divided up into the following categories: